tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmari-economy.md

-Dwarven coins are in common usage in Dunmar as well, as are dwarven trade bars, stamped with a known weight of silver or gold, which are commonly used for large transactions.
+Dwarven Coins are in common usage in Dunmar as well, as are dwarven trade bars, stamped with a known weight of silver or gold, which are commonly used for large transactions.

 ## Land Ownership